FAForever/faf-league-service/README.md

 ## Running the tests

-Run
+Make sure to follow the setup steps above.
+Then run

     $ pipenv run tests

-To run the tests directly in PyCharm you need to add `--mysql_database=faf` in the Additional Arguments field in the Run Configuration.
+To run the tests directly in PyCharm you need to add `--mysql_database=faf-league` in the Additional Arguments field in the Run Configuration.

 # License